zalando-stups/fullstop/README.md

 ##Configuration

-This enviroment variable should be set:
+This environment variables should be set:

     FULLSTOP_LOGS
     FULLSTOP_SQS_URL